 The first thing I pointed out during our video session is that there are a lot of different choices when it comes to pesticides and sprayers.
 Have a pull type sprayer?
 Then you can put it on an ATV, and you can actually pull it with a lawnmower.
 Or you can pull it with the three point of your tractor.
 There are also tanks that you can place in the bed of your pickup truck.

-That being the case, I asked Mark how he helps a guy select a sprayer.
+That being the case, I asked Mark how he helps someone select a sprayer.
 I was curious about he determined which one was best for the customer.
 Here’s what he told me.

 First of all, size of the acreage matters.
 If you’re just doing your lawn, an everyday good old pump-up sprayer works fine.
 And you can use a lot of different pesticides with it.
 If you’re managing food plots or wildlife food plots, you need to think about where the area is located that you’re going to be spraying.